eqasim-org/ile-de-france/docs/population.md

 conda activate ile-de-france
 ```

-Now have a look at `config.yml` which is the configuration of the pipeline.
+Now have a look at `config.yml` which is the configuration of the pipeline code.
-Check out [synpp](https://github.com/eqasim-org/synpp) to get a more general
+Have a look at [synpp](https://github.com/eqasim-org/synpp) in case you want to get a more general
 understanding of what it does.
 For the moment, it is important to adjust
 two configuration values inside of `config.yml`: